adrienTchounkeu/bmat-report-isrcs/README.rst

 * computing on huge amounts of data

 To solve this problem, we need to use a near real-time search engine tool : *ElasticSearch* |ElasticSearch-Version|, for instance.
-I would then store in *ElasticSearch*, query and retrieve relevant information.
+I would then store ingested data in *ElasticSearch*, query and retrieve relevant information.

 After installing ElasticSearch on my computer, my API will easily communicate with *ElasticSearch* through an *ElasticSearch Client* written in Python.
-My REST API will just perform store, query and retrieve functions
+My REST API will just perform storing, querying and retrieving functions